MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-copilot-features.md

 ## Prerequisites

 - You have the System Administrator role.
-- [Enable data movement across regions](/power-platform/admin/geographical-availability-copilot) in Power Platform Admin Center.
+- [Enable data movement across regions](/power-platform/admin/geographical-availability-copilot) in Power Platform admin center.
 - [Knowledge management](set-up-knowledge-management-embedded-knowledge-search.md#setup-overview) is configured in your environment.
 - Your knowledge article parameters are as follows:
    - Updated with the latest version